airbytehq/airbyte/airbyte-db/jooq/README.md

 It is necessary to separate this module from the `lib` module, because we use a custom database (`FlywayMigrationDatabase`) that runs Flyway migration first for the code generator.
 This implementation needs to be compiled before it can be used.

+The code will be automatically generated when this module is compiled.
 To manually update the generated code, run the `compileJava` task:

 ```sh
 SUB_BUILD=PLATFORM ./gradlew :airbyte-db:jooq:compileJava